 Texas Tech University Overview

-Texas Tech University is a public institution situated in Lubbock, Texas.
+Texas Tech University is a public institution located in Lubbock, Texas.
 The location of Texas Tech is great for students who prefer living in an urban area.

 What Is Texas Tech University Known For?

-- The highest award offered at Texas Tech is the doctor's degree.
+- The doctor's degree is the highest award offered at Texas Tech.

 Texas Tech University Rankings